whxru/CoUAS/docs/real_flight.md

 ## Start

-Assume that current work directory on both RPi and laptop are the root of CoUAV's repo.
+Assume that current work directory on both RPi and laptop are the root of CoUAS's repo.

 1. Run monitor on laptop: